mohisa302/Todolist/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-**Awesome Books** is a simple website that displays a list of books and allows you to add and remove books from that list.
+**Awesome Books** is a simple website that displays a list of task to do.

 ## 🛠 Built With <a name="built-with"></a>